What Makes a Good Model?

 Doesn’t matter if the person in front of the camera is curvy, straight, larger, smaller, short or tall, pretty or average.
 He or she can be any age, race or color, have crooked teeth, missing limbs, and scars.

-If you’re able to speak with your eyes, and with your body, you’re a good model in my book.
+If you’re able to speak with your eyes, and with your body, you’re a good model in our book.